Ericsson launches enhanced 5G deployment options

 Meeting operator needs for smooth evolution with standalone and non-standalone 5G

-The new standalone 5G NR software can be installed on existing Ericsson Radio System hardware.
+The new 5G standalone can be installed on existing Ericsson Radio System hardware.
 Coupled with Ericsson’s 5G Core, the new products are aimed at opening new business opportunities for service providers – especially having established an architecture that facilitates agility, provides advanced support for network slicing and enables the speedy creation of new services.

 Most operators will start with NSA and once the 5G coverage has been established, also deploy standalone.